CodeAL1990/javascript-enemy-movements-three/README.md

 Change canvas.width and this.width to height instead Also, change Math.sin to Math.cos
 Math.sin (as seen in movement type two) does calculations for vertical movements whereas Math.cos is its opposite and does it for vertical movements
-Math.sin is the relationship between the hypotenuse and opposite side of a given angle Math.cos is the relationship between the hypotenuse and adjacent side of a given angle By combining the 2, you will achive a circular motion in the animation Currently, this.curve determines the radius of the motion randomised from 0 to 200
+Math.sin is the relationship between the hypotenuse(longest side) and opposite side(across the given angle) Math.cos is the relationship between the hypotenuse and adjacent side of a given angle By combining the 2, you will achive a circular motion in the animation Currently, this.curve determines the radius of the motion randomised from 0 to 200